XRP

 The XRP Ledger was created by Jed McCaleb, Arthur Britto, and David Schwartz, later joined by Chris Larsen to form OpenCoin (later renamed Ripple Labs).
 Their vision was to create a settlement layer for financial institutions that could handle cross-border payments more efficiently than existing systems like SWIFT.

+An important distinction exists between the components of this ecosystem: the XRP Ledger is the decentralized, open-source blockchain, XRP is the native digital asset, and Ripple Labs is the company that promotes XRPL adoption.
 While Ripple Labs holds significant XRP and develops tools for the network, the XRP Ledger operates independently and would continue functioning without the company.

 How the XRP Ledger Works